ccmorris/bwpt.beer/_posts/2016-08-29-fall-winter-2016-events.md

 ### First Friday
+EDIT: This event is CANCELLED due to thanksgiving weekend.
 Friday October 7th
 Come hang out downtown and enjoy the festivities of First Friday
 More details to come